 As subject I chose places in Bern (where I live with my family since 2008) that I know well and have been meaning to photograph but never had the chance to.
 The use of black and white was a purely financial decision because I love color and never worked in monochrome before.
-They say restrictions promote creativity so there you go.
+They say restrictions promote creativity, so there you go.
 One more thing to learn about.
 I bought 100 sheets of Fomapan 200, the cheapest black and white film on the market and started this project.
 I also found a sale of expired Polaroid Originals B&W 600 film and decided to use it along side this project.
-The artistic rendering of this instant film has been a counter weight to the hight definition and technical rendering of the 4×5 camera.
+The artistic rendering of this instant film is a counter weight to the hight definition and technical rendering of the 4x5in camera.

 Please take a look at these postcards of the beautiful city of Bern.
 I hope you enjoyed them as much as I enjoyed taking them.